TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 ## Parts of the IDE
 ![Parts of the IDE](ide_label.png)
-1. file tree
+1. File tree
-2. bash/terminal
+2. Bash/terminal
-3. editor
+3. Editor

 You can ignore the other parts for now!